hfreire/pollmommy/README.md

   .catch((error) => console.error(error.message))
 ```

+### How to contribute
+You can contribute either with code (e.g., new features, bug fixes and documentation) or by [donating 5 EUR](https://paypal.me/hfreire/5).
+You can read the [contributing guidelines](./docs/CONTRIBUTING.md) for instructions on how to contribute with code.

+All donation proceedings will go to the [Sverige för UNHCR](https://sverigeforunhcr.se), a swedish partner of the [UNHCR - The UN Refugee Agency](http://www.unhcr.org), a global organisation dedicated to saving lives, protecting rights and building a better future for refugees, forcibly displaced communities and stateless people.

 ### Used by
 * [make-porto-win-european-best-destination-2017](https://github.com/hfreire/make-porto-win-european-best-destination-2017) - Let's make :city_sunrise: Porto :trophy: win the :euro: European Best Destination :tada: 2017

+### License
+Read the [license](./LICENSE.md) for permissions and limitations.